 About Rapid Router

-Rapid Router is our shopping delivery game that teaches children aged 5–14 how to code using Blockly and Python.
+Rapid Router is our shopping delivery game that teaches children aged 5–14 to learn how to code using Blockly and Python.

 The game and lessons support the English National Curriculum Computing strand, and Teachers across the world love them.

-Now, we’ve made lessons available for parents and caregivers to download and teach at home, so we can #KeepKidsCoding.
-They’re free and easy, but most of all, they’re fun!
+Now, we’ve made lessons available for parents and caregivers to teach at home, so we can #KeepKidsCoding.
+They're free and easy, but most of all, they’re fun!

 Read our learning guide and start at Level 1, unless your child has played before.
 To start playing, you need to first register as an independent student.
 This will ensure that the level progress is saved.

 If you would like to keep updated on our products and receive emails about Code for Life, please sign up to our updates.